MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/store-commerce.md

 </tr>
 <tr>
 <th scope="row">ALM</th>
-<td>Store Commerce is self-serviced by using LCS and Commerce headquarters.
+<td>Store Commerce is self-serviced by using Lifecycle Services and Commerce headquarters.
 It's packaged and installed by using the Store Commerce installer, and Store Commerce for web is deployed through CSU.</td>
-<td>The Store Commerce app is self-serviced by using LCS and Commerce headquarters.
+<td>The Store Commerce app is self-serviced by using Lifecycle Services and Commerce headquarters.
 It's packaged and installed by using the Store Commerce app installer.</td>
 </tr>
 <tr>
 <th scope="row">Extensions</th>